Update – As of October 2019, Lightroom CC is now known as ‘Lightroom.’

 Lightroom Classic is still in existence today as a superb desktop editing and cataloging program.
 (This version is also my own personal choice, for reasons I’ll get into later in this article.)

-Lightroom CC is the perfect choice for editing and sharing photos on the go.
+Lightroom is the perfect choice for editing and sharing photos on the go.
 If you like to share your photos on social media, Lightroom makes it easy.

 Both of the Lightroom programs are available (along with Photoshop CC) as part of Adobe’s Photography Plan that starts at $9.99/month.